 Be honest.
 If I had told you an employee had been terminated for vaping in a milk and cheese distribution warehouse, after being caught on video then admitting it when questioned about it, would you have thought:

 - That makes sense and is justified, or;

 - The employee was wrongfully dismissed.

-This is why speaking to a lawyer is so important.
+This is why speaking to an employment lawyer in Hamilton is so important.

 If you have been terminated or are having an issue at work, we encourage you to contact De Bousquet PC.